rwilson504/Blogger/ado-service-dataverse-dataflow/ado-service-dataverse-dataflow.md

 4. **API Limitations:** The `wit/workitemsbatch` endpoint, ideal for our purposes, does not support `POST` requests when authenticating with basic authentication via the `Web.Contents` function in M code.
 This limitation, along with a constraint on processing only 200 records at a time, required a strategic approach to batch processing and API requests.

+5. **Absence of a Direct Azure DevOps Connector in Dataflows:** Unlike Power BI Desktop, Dataflows lacks an out-of-the-box connector for Azure DevOps, adding an extra layer of complexity.
+This required us to utilize the Azure DevOps REST API, a robust yet initially daunting interface for those unfamiliar with its intricacies.
+Learning to navigate and effectively leverage the REST API took time but was essential for achieving our integration goals.

+For comprehensive guidance on utilizing the Azure DevOps REST API, including accessing work items, repositories, and other essential services, refer to the official API documentation: [Azure DevOps Services REST API Reference](https://learn.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-7.2&viewFallbackFrom=azure-devops-rest-7.1).

 ## The Solution

 Despite these obstacles, a solution was crafted through a series of steps, leveraging Power BI Dataflows as an intermediary to handle the data transformation and syncing process.